Telcoin-Association/telcoin-laboratories-contracts/spec.md

 4. **Rewards**

    - Off-chain script consumes hook events + registry data to calculate eligible rewards.
+This involves all active liquidity positions including their size as well as all swaps including their size and liquidity range.
+   - Rewards distributions calculated by offchain script on weekly basis (ideally in tandem with TANIP-1)
    - Script calls `addRewards()` to allocate TEL to providers.
    - Providers claim via `claim()`.